frenchcutgreenbean/Blutopia-Upload-Checker/README.md

 ```
 -m or --mediainfo This works only with the blu and run-all command it will disable scanning with mediainfo.
 ```
-## Breakdown
-### Scanning Process
-We scan a given directory or directories for every .mkv file.

-Then loop through every file and parse information from the filename.
-This includes Titles, file size, quality, resolution, release group, etc.

-Based on information extracted we can "ban" a file.
-This can happen when it's a TV show, the file is too small, from a banned release group, contains and undesired keyword (ie. "10bit"), and undesired qualities (bdrip, webrip, cam).
-This will set the "banned" key in database.json to true.
-This is to prevent re-scanning files.

-### Search TMDB
-We then attempt to search TMDB based on title and if extracted year.
-We then grab useful information from the results if a match was made.

-### Search Blutopia
-We take the TMDB ID and resolution (if extracted) and search Blu looping through the results (if any) and comparing qualities.

-Any movie that get's results when a resolution and quality was extracted successfully get's ignored.

-### Create blu_data.json
-#### Mediainfo
-This is enabled by default and can be disabled by passing -m or --mediainfo

-We scan every potential uploadable file and get useful information.

-The most useful being audio and subtitle languages as one of those need to be English to be uploaded to Blu.

-#### Taking information from our Blu searches.

-If no results or novel resolution we put this in the "safe" category.

-If there are results but the quality is novel this goes in the "risky" category.

-If there are results but resolution or quality couldn't be extracted from filename this gets put in the "danger" category.

-If the release year extracted differs from the release year from TMDB match, this gets put in the "danger" category and likely means TMDB mismatch.

-And finally if media info couldn't find English audio or subtitles, this gets put in the danger category.

-### Export information
-#### L4G
-We export every safe file to a text file.
-#### Manual
-We export every potential upload to a text file with useful information.

 ## Example Outputs
 ### blu_data.json
 ```json